microsoft/service-fabric-client-dotnet/README.md

 Binaries in the build are delay signed, these are fully signed in the official builds released by Microsoft.
 To use the binaries or to run unit tests from the build of this repository, strong name validation needs to be skipped for these assemblies.
 This can be done by running **SkipStrongName.ps1** script available in the root of the repository.

+For branches, please see [Branching Information](CONTRIBUTING.md#BranchingInformation)

 ## Releases and Support
 Official releases from Microsoft of the NuGet packages in this repo are released directly to NuGet.org.

 **Only officially released NuGet packages from Microsoft are supported.** If you have a feature or bug fix that you would like to use in your application, please issue a pull request so we can get it into an official release.

+## Contributing code
+If you would like to become an active contributor to this project please follow the instructions provided in [Microsoft Azure Projects Contribution Guidelines](http://azure.github.io/guidelines.html).

+For details on contributing to Service Fabric projects, please refer to [Contributing.md](https://github.com/Microsoft/service-fabric/blob/master/CONTRIBUTING.md) at the Service Fabric home repo for details on contributing code.

 ## Documentation
 Service Fabric has conceptual and reference documentation available at [https://docs.microsoft.com/azure/service-fabric](https://docs.microsoft.com/azure/service-fabric).